valeriansaliou/sonic/README.md

 ### Installation

 Vigil is built in Rust.
-To install it, either download a version from the [Sonic releases](https://github.com/valeriansaliou/sonic/releases) page (if any), use `cargo install` or pull the source code from `master`.
+To install it, use `cargo install` or pull the source code from `master`.

-👉 _Each release binary comes with an `.asc` signature file, which can be verified using [@valeriansaliou](https://github.com/valeriansaliou) GPG public key: [:key:valeriansaliou.gpg.pub.asc](https://valeriansaliou.name/files/keys/valeriansaliou.gpg.pub.asc)._

 **👉 Install from source:**